Chemsdine223/ChatApp-2.0/README.md

 # chat_app

-This project is a feature-rich chat application built using Flutter for the front-end and Node.js for the back-end with a NoSQL mongoDB database.
-The app incorporates advanced functionality such as real-time messaging through Socket.IO, state management using Riverpod, and the Flutter Bloc package using cubit and Mongoose.
+This project presents a chat application, seamlessly blending Flutter for the front-end and Node.js for the back-end, accompanied by a robust NoSQL MongoDB database.
+Noteworthy features include advanced capabilities like real-time messaging facilitated by Socket.IO, efficient state management utilizing Riverpod, and the integration of the Flutter Bloc package with Cubit.
+Mongoose and Firebase Cloud Messaging are employed to handle database operations and notifications, respectively.

-Key Features:

-Real-time Messaging:
-Utilizes Socket.IO to enable seamless and real-time communication between users.

-State Management:
-Leverages the Riverpod package for efficient and scalable state management in the Flutter application to manage the streams.
-Integrates the Flutter Bloc package using cubit to manage the UI states, enhancing maintainability and scalability.

 This code base implements a modularized approach with reusable Flutter widgets for improved code organization which can be seen throughout the project structure.